 Abstract: Groton-Dunstable Regional Schools is a pre-kindergarten through twelfth-grade school district with an enrollment of approximately 2,500 students.
 The five schools are located approximately 40 miles of Boston, Massachusetts, conveniently located near Interstate Route 495.
 The district features a dynamic leadership team, an outstanding faculty, and a supportive parent community.
 The towns of Groton and Dunstable are unique in with quaint downtown areas that boast a wonderful history and fine dining experiences as well as rural charm, complete with several working dairy farms in the community.

 Groton-Dunstable Regional Schools is meeting or exceeding most accountability measures as reported by the Massachusetts Department of Elementary and Secondary Education (2018 District Report Card, 2018).
-Even by xceeding state measures, the school committee has tasked the Superintendent as well as the district level administration team, among other initiatives, to create classroom environments for innovation.
+Even while exceeding state measures, the school committee has tasked the Superintendent and the district-level administration team, among other initiatives, with creating classroom environments for innovation.

-One way to create classroom environments for innovation and increase achievement for our middle school students will be to implement a One-to-One initiative with a foundation built on a Massachusetts Frameworks-supported curriculum and a Universal Design for Learning (UDL) instructional model.
+One way to create classroom environments that foster innovation and increase achievement for our middle school students will be to implement a One-to-One initiative grounded in a Massachusetts Frameworks-supported curriculum and a Universal Design for Learning (UDL) instructional model.

 Students in elementary grades successfully work in technology-rich learning environments.
-In third and fourth grade classrooms, students have used Google Chromebooks in a One-to-One environment for deeper engagement within the existing curriculum.
-With successful connections made at the elementary level, the Department of Technology & Digital Learning is providing middle school students in grades five through eight with a district assigned Chromebook, for use during the school day.
+In third- and fourth-grade classrooms, students have used Google Chromebooks in a One-to-One environment to deepen engagement with the existing curriculum.
+With successful connections made at the elementary level, the Department of Technology & Digital Learning is providing district-assigned Chromebooks to middle school students in grades five through eight for use during the school day.

-By way of background, there are ever-increasing expectations that surround online, high stakes, state standardized assessments, namely the Massachusetts Comprehensive Assessment System (MCAS).
-District administration alongside teachers has brainstormed some possible ideas to support these expectations for continued student growth and achievement on these tests.
-Specifically, mathematics and English language arts MCAS scores have recently dropped between fourth and fifth grades.
-There are other, general, downward trends among many different middle school cohorts transitioning between various grades.
-An area that has been called out by the school committee is student growth in various accountability subgroups.
-Examples of subgroups are economically disadvantaged students or students with disabilities as defined by the Commonwealth of Massachusetts.
+By way of background, there are ever-increasing expectations that surround online, high-stakes, state-standardized assessments, namely the Massachusetts Comprehensive Assessment System (MCAS).
+The district administration, alongside teachers, has brainstormed possible ideas to support these expectations for continued student growth and achievement on these tests.
+Specifically, MCAS scores in mathematics and English language arts have recently dropped in fourth and fifth grades.
+There are other general downward trends across many middle school cohorts transitioning between grades.
+An area the school committee has called out is student growth across various accountability subgroups.
+Examples of subgroups are economically disadvantaged students or students with disabilities, as defined by the Commonwealth of Massachusetts.

-To implement an innovative approach, such as this One-to-One initiative on a district foundational principle of Universal Design for Learning, the district must first establish a financially sustainable model and engage with stakeholders.
+To implement an innovative approach, such as this One-to-One initiative, aligned with the district’s foundational principle of Universal Design for Learning, the district must first establish a financially sustainable model and engage stakeholders.
 Topper and Lancaster (2013) shared the importance of planning for the implementation of a One-to-One initiative, calling this aspect a critical component for success.
 For the upcoming 2020 fiscal year, ending June 30, 2020, the Department of Technology & Digital Learning received the necessary financial support from the school committee and district administration to implement a One-to-One initiative at the middle school.
-Teachers will receive professional development, aligned to meaningful technology integration and UDL, as well as support for best practices and constructive feedback through the teacher evaluation system.
+Teachers will receive professional development aligned to meaningful technology integration and UDL, as well as support for best practices and constructive feedback through the teacher evaluation system.

 Topper and Lancaster (2013) indicate that in addition to financial planning and a strong commitment to integrating technology, a vision on the role technology plays is also a critical component for success.
 A clear vision and communication strategy is key:

 Absent this commitment, the ultimate success of a One-to-One initiative is difficult to evaluate and may result in contrary or confusing messages.
-This is not just an issue of management, but communication, developing and sharing a vision for the role of technology, getting support from the community, and establishing clear outcomes of success.
-In districts that participated in this study, a clear vision of the role of technology in supporting learning and a sustained commitment from administrators at all levels was apparent.
+This is not just an issue of management but also of communication, developing and sharing a vision for the role of technology, securing community support, and establishing clear success outcomes.
+In districts that participated in this study, a clear vision of the role of technology in supporting learning and a sustained commitment from administrators at all levels were apparent.
 (Topper & Lancaster, 2013, p.
 352)

-Mindful of pitfalls outlined by Topper and Lancaster (2013), the district has been visible with stakeholders and shared considerable communication with middle school faculty and the community-at-large for the innovative approach of providing each student with a Chromebook.
-This two-way, home-school connection is important and will continue throughout the initiative.
-There is also a community-created vision and mission statement, that was devised over a two-day strategic planning session with all stakeholders represented.
+Mindful of the pitfalls outlined by Topper and Lancaster (2013), the district has been transparent with stakeholders and has communicated extensively with middle school faculty and the community-at-large regarding the innovative approach of providing each student with a Chromebook.
+This two-way, home-school connection is essential and will continue throughout the initiative.
+There is also a community-created vision and mission statement, developed over a two-day strategic planning session with all stakeholders represented.

-Research has come to various conclusions surrounding the benefits of general technology in the classroom, regularly sharing positive correlations.
-Wanting to align the initiative and funding to research-based principles and best practices, we have looked to provide substantiated evidence to stakeholders on the benefits.
+Research has reached various conclusions about the benefits of general technology in the classroom, consistently showing positive correlations.
+To align the initiative and funding with research-based principles and best practices, we have sought to provide substantiated evidence to stakeholders on the benefits.
 For example, Clariana (2009) conducted a quantitative study that compared middle school students’ math test scores in One-to-One environments.
 Clariana (2009) found that middle school students with One-to-One access “performed better than those in schools with 1:5 programs [one device for five students]” (p.
 7).
-Clariana (2009) hypothesized this increase in mathematical achievement was likely due to innovative instructional approaches that teachers were able to implement with access to a One-to-One program.
+Clariana (2009) hypothesized that this increase in mathematical achievement was likely due to innovative instructional approaches that teachers could implement with access to a One-to-One program.

 Groton-Dunstable Regional Schools Stakeholders

-Across Groton-Dunstable Regional Schools, there are many direct stakeholders such as faculty, support staff, students and parents.
-There are also many indirect stakeholders with various degrees of involvement, which include the school committee, taxpayers within the community and elementary and high school level administration.
-The Department of Technology & Digital Learning will take on a majority of support for the initiative, facilitation of professional development and leadership to ensure the success of this One-to-One program.
+Across Groton-Dunstable Regional Schools, there are many direct stakeholders, including faculty, support staff, students, and parents.
+There are also many indirect stakeholders with varying degrees of involvement, including the school committee, community taxpayers, and elementary and high school-level administration.
+The Department of Technology & Digital Learning will take on the majority of support for the initiative, facilitate professional development, and provide leadership to ensure the success of this One-to-One program.

-To properly support the One-to-One rollout and with many other demands, various district initiatives on the docket for the upcoming school year (i.e. blended learning, social-emotional learning, integrating new science curricula, etc.), the Department of Technology & Digital Learning will increase the team by an additional Network Technician.
-This position will allow for a more robust system necessary to support not only the One-to-One Chromebook initiative at our middle school, but also broader support needed for infrastructure, hardware, and software in our 21st-century learning environments.
+To properly support the One-to-One rollout and with many other demands, various district initiatives on the docket for the upcoming school year (i.e., blended learning, social-emotional learning, integrating new science curricula, etc.), the Department of Technology & Digital Learning will increase the team by an additional Network Technician.
+This position will enable a more robust system to support not only the One-to-One Chromebook initiative at our middle school, but also broader infrastructure, hardware, and software needs in our 21st-century learning environments.

-From experiences in past technology-related rollouts, although the student is the primary beneficiary of the collective effort, almost just as important of a stakeholder, tied to a successful One-to-One implementation, are the faculty and support staff.
-Topper and Lancaster (2013) found that faculty readiness and preparedness are important during the beginning phases of technology innovation, specifically in their research of students in a One-to-One laptop program and the faculty structure and communication skills needed to be successful.
-Topper and Lancaster (2013) suggest identifying those faculty not ready to be part of the innovative process, needing professional development, and to allow time for faculty to discuss concerns before the rollout.
+From experiences in past technology-related rollouts, although the student is the primary beneficiary of the collective effort, almost as important a stakeholder, tied to a successful One-to-One implementation, are the faculty and support staff.
+Topper and Lancaster (2013) found that faculty readiness and preparedness are essential during the beginning phases of technology innovation, specifically in their research of students in a One-to-One laptop program and the faculty structure and communication skills needed to be successful.
+Topper and Lancaster (2013) suggest identifying faculty who are not ready to be part of the innovative process, who need professional development, and allowing time for faculty to discuss concerns before the rollout.

-Maninger and Holden (2009) shared concerns about difficulties teachers had in creating a learning environment, “where learning drives the use of technology, instead of the other way around” (p.
+Maninger and Holden (2009) expressed concerns about the difficulties teachers faced in creating a learning environment “where learning drives the use of technology, instead of the other way around” (p.
 7).
-Identifying these points of potential pressure points before the initiative is allowing for a more meaningful, teacher-centered approach to the role out.
-Through direct communication with teachers along with monthly grade-level and administrative team meetings, we are working on being proactive before and during the initiative.
+Identifying these potential pressure points before the initiative allows for a more meaningful, teacher-centered rollout.
+Through direct communication with teachers and monthly grade-level and administrative team meetings, we are working to be proactive before and during the initiative.

 Organizational chart